Prestijhonny/CSaP_project/README.md

 # Structure of project's files
 The two executable will be saved in **client/src** and **server/src** path, as shown below.

-This is the tree structure of file system:
+This is an example where the server has started by default conf.
+This is a tree structure of project's files:

 <pre>CSaP_project
 ├── client